University Records Retention Schedules

 Contact Information

-Records relating to the contact details of external clients/ stakeholders the University has gathered/received and the maintenance of such lists/collections.
+Records relating to the contact details of employees, stakeholders, and/or clients the University has gathered/received and the maintenance of such lists/collections.
 Includes, but is not limited to:

 • Business cards;